-- Graduate Certificate are issued for 18 months (Registration Regulation) - Currency requirement: Applications must be submitted to the CRTO within two years of graduation unless the applicant has been practising as a Respiratory Therapists in the two years immediately proceeding the application (Registration Regulation) - Applicants have 18 months to complete the PLA (PLA Policy).
-The 18 month completion deadline may be extended by the Registration Committee. - An application file is kept open for up to 18 months (Administrative Policy).
+- Graduate Certificate are issued for 18 months (Registration Regulation, application guides, fact sheets) - Currency requirement: Applications must be submitted to the CRTO within two years of graduation unless the applicant has been practising as a Respiratory Therapists in the two years immediately proceeding the application (Registration Regulation, application guides, fact sheets) - Applicants have 18 months to complete the PLA (PLA Policy, application guides,).
+The 18 month completion deadline may be extended by the Registration Committee. - An application file is kept open for up to 18 months (application guides).
 If there has been no activity after this time the applicant will be notified that unless the College hears from them, the file will be closed.